 Looking for swim goggles that can track everything in the water?
 Look no further.
-In this review of the FORM Swim Goggles, we look at how this game-changing swim goggle performs in the water.
+This review of the FORM Swim Goggles shows how this game-changing swim goggle performs in the water and how it can help you swim faster.

 The FORM Swim Goggles are a total game-changer when it comes to tracking your performance in the water.

-The goggles have a heads-up display that tracks key metrics—distance, splits, stroke count, time elapsed, heart rate, and more—helping you stay on task in the water.
+The goggles have a heads-up display that tracks key metrics—distance, splits, stroke count, time elapsed, heart rate, and more—showing real-time data to motivate and push you during your swims.

 But is the FORM Swim Goggle right for you?